ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 should bind the human mind, A love link
 man toman.
 But stay not at the words ;
 Let deeds with language dwell : The one
-who pitta i starving hird
+who pitta i starving hirda
 </td></tr></table>

 ---